Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Related Work

 \subsection{Trust and Attestation}

 The W3C Verifiable Credentials data model provides general-purpose attestation~\cite{vc-data-model}.
 Our \paseto{} tokens are a specialized form: the issuer is the trust root, the subject is the agent \uri{}, and the claims include capability paths.
-We adopt VC's conceptual model with agent-specific semantics.
+We adopt VC's conceptual model with agent-specific semantics. \nanda{}'s AgentFacts apply the VC model to agent metadata at internet scale~\cite{nanda-index}, and a recent IETF draft extends the Entity Attestation Token with capability claims for agentic systems~\cite{ietf-eat-cap}.
+Both signal convergence on cryptographically verifiable capability claims; \paseto{} attestation is our deliberately minimal realization of the same requirement.
+Zero-trust identity frameworks for agentic AI~\cite{zero-trust-agents} and decentralized trust fabrics for cross-domain credential exchange~\cite{trust-fabric} argue that agent trust must be continuously verified rather than assumed; the verification flow of Section~5.5 takes the same posture.

 Dennis and Van Horn's capability model treats capabilities as unforgeable tokens granting specific permissions~\cite{dennis1966capabilities,miller2003capability}.
 Our capability paths are descriptive (what the agent can do) rather than authoritative (permission to do it).
 The attestation token is the authoritative element, binding the descriptive path to organizational endorsement.